rosell-dk/webp-express/README.txt

 For older releases, check out changelog.txt

 == Upgrade Notice ==

+= 0.13.1 =
+* Fixed several bugs.
+You should update...

 = 0.13.0 =
 * Bulk Conversion, fixed problem with Gd converter and PNGs and more...